 In the last scene of the third episode, we find Dracula feeding on Zoe’s blood.
 While he kills her, he expects to die too.
 She is freed of the pain that her illness brings with it and he has finally attained the courage to embrace death.
 A fitting end to the story, and a satisfying conclusion for both characters.
 The situation, however, is more complicated than that.

 While running away from the Harker Foundation, Dracula finds refuge in the house of a woman named Katherine.
 Zoe catches up with him and to make him get inside the coffin, she agrees to come inside the house and talk to him.
-She expects him to not kill her because it would mean certain death for him as well.
+She expects him not to kill her because it would mean certain death for him as well.
 However, he doesn’t keep his end of the deal and attacks her.
 He drinks her blood but is sickened by it.
 He can’t consume it the same way he does with others.
 Later, he figures out the reason behind it.
 Zoe has cancer.
-She is dying and hence, her blood is no good to him.
+She is dying, and hence, her blood is no good to him.
 So, in the end, when he does drink her blood, it is only logical that he should die of it, right?
 Not necessarily.

 Why Didn’t Sunlight Kill Dracula?